skybert/skybert.net/src/various/discoveries-2025.md

 For the first time since 2000, I'm not using Linux as my main workstation.
-Moving to macOS has been an interesting experience and I've made many tweaks and hacks to make it a more comfortable Unix environment.
+Moving to macOS has been an interesting experience and I've made many tweaks and hacks to make it a comfortable Unix environment.
 Among other things, I've written [install-unix-env-on-macos.sh](https://gitlab.com/skybert/my-little-friends/-/blob/master/macos/install-unix-env-on-macos.sh#L1) which configures many macOS features and installs the applications I